 Our First Purchase: Hazeland

-In August 2020 we finally completed the purchase of
+In August 2020 we completed the purchase of

 We’ve commissioned several ecological surveys which indicate that Hazeland is the site for several rare and endangered species.
 There are also a number of recently recorded, near UK-extinct species that we hope to attract back to the land, including nightingales and some species of woodland butterflies.
 We want to enhance the current ‘habitat mosaic’ which is a mixture of scrubland, grassland, woodland and wet woodland.

-We are working with the Woodland Trust on the actual planting and long-term management of the land.
+We have worked closely with the Woodland Trust on the planting and long-term planning for the site, and they have provided almost all of the trees we have planted.
 We are extremely grateful to the Woodland Trust for all their expertise and generous support.

 Thank you so much for your support!

-The truth is we couldn’t have done this without hundreds of you giving your support.
-Together, public and small company donations have contributed almost £80,000 so far – and without this, we would never have got the larger funding.
+We could not have bought Hazeland without hundreds of you giving your support.
+Together, public and small company donations contributed over £80,000, and without this, we would never have got the larger funding.
 So, huge thanks to everyone who had faith in us as a new start-up charity – you’ve helped create one wonderful, positive project.
-We hope you will stay with us for the journey, helping Hazeland develop and supporting us with buying other land and making a significant impact on our catchment area.
-Many, many thanks!